Natural Grocers by Vitamin Cottage (NYSE:NGVC) Issues FY 2021 Earnings Guidance

-Natural Grocers by Vitamin Cottage (NYSE:NGVC) updated its FY 2021 earnings guidance on Thursday.
-The company provided EPS guidance of $0.680-$0.740 for the period.
+Natural Grocers by Vitamin Cottage (NYSE:NGVC) issued an update on its FY 2021 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $0.680-$0.740 for the period.
 The company issued revenue guidance of -.

-Separately, TheStreet downgraded Natural Grocers by Vitamin Cottage from a b rating to a c+ rating in a research note on Friday, May 28th.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 15th.
+Shareholders of record on Monday, August 30th will be given a $0.07 dividend.
+This represents a $0.28 dividend on an annualized basis and a yield of 2.38%.
+The ex-dividend date is Friday, August 27th.
+Natural Grocers by Vitamin Cottage’s payout ratio is 31.46%.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in NGVC.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Millennium Management LLC acquired a new stake in shares of Natural Grocers by Vitamin Cottage in the second quarter valued at $285,000.
 Bank of America Corp DE increased its holdings in Natural Grocers by Vitamin Cottage by 6.2% during the 2nd quarter.
-Bank of America Corp DE now owns 27,566 shares of the specialty retailer’s stock worth $296,000 after purchasing an additional 1,611 shares in the last quarter.
-Morgan Stanley increased its holdings in Natural Grocers by Vitamin Cottage by 44.2% during the 2nd quarter.
-Morgan Stanley now owns 43,396 shares of the specialty retailer’s stock worth $466,000 after purchasing an additional 13,294 shares in the last quarter.
-Finally, Millennium Management LLC bought a new position in Natural Grocers by Vitamin Cottage during the 2nd quarter worth about $285,000.
-Institutional investors and hedge funds own 36.23% of the company’s stock.
+Bank of America Corp DE now owns 27,566 shares of the specialty retailer’s stock worth $296,000 after purchasing an additional 1,611 shares during the period.
+Finally, Morgan Stanley raised its position in Natural Grocers by Vitamin Cottage by 44.2% in the 2nd quarter.
+Morgan Stanley now owns 43,396 shares of the specialty retailer’s stock valued at $466,000 after purchasing an additional 13,294 shares in the last quarter.
+36.23% of the stock is owned by institutional investors and hedge funds.

 About Natural Grocers by Vitamin Cottage